We are regularly asked for our recommendations for dorm room safes and how to keep them securely in your dorm room.

 Most people thoroughly trust their roommate, but there can be issues, especially when matched up with a stranger.

 I’ve read several accounts of theft or even ‘excessive borrowing’.
 One roommate had to keep her Lululemon leggings locked away because her roommate kept taking them and then insisting they were hers all along.
-One dorm had a string of incidents where young thieves posing as students would wait outside the door for a resident to leave and then make their way into the building before the door closed and locked again.
+One dorm had a string of incidents in which young thieves posing as students would wait outside the door for a resident to leave, then make their way into the building before the door closed and locked again.
 They then went through the halls looking for open or unlocked doors.

-Hopefully, you won’t encounter struggles like this, but it is a good idea to safely store your personal items.
+Hopefully, you won’t encounter issues like this, but it is a good idea to store your personal items safely.

-In addition to valuables, important documents such as social security cards, passports or birth certificates need to be kept secure.
-You may not need to bring these items to college, but if you plan to get a job or travel while in school, you probably will need to have them with you in the dorm room at some point.
+In addition to valuables, important documents such as social security cards, passports, or birth certificates need to be kept secure.
+You may not need to bring these items to college, but if you plan to get a job or travel while in school, you will probably need to have them in your dorm room at some point.

 Prescription medications should be stored securely.
 For refrigerated medications, you may be able to have your own mini fridge that you can secure from the outside or with a locking box kept inside the fridge.